-Second, as mentioned in a previous post, I recently had the privilege of giving a half-day workshop on presentation skills to Bruce and several of his colleagues.
+As mentioned in a previous post, I gave a half-day workshop on presentation skills to Bruce Aylward and his colleagues.
 Coincidentally, the workshop took place about a week before Bruce travelled to California to give his talk at TED.
 Bruce was kind enough to share his talk with me and solicit my feedback.
-It was a privilege to be able to make a small contribution to the terrific work that Bruce and his colleagues had done on the speech.
+It was a privilege to make a small contribution to the terrific work that Bruce and his colleagues had done on the speech.

 At 21 minutes, the speech is not short.
-But the subject matter is so important, and the speech is so well delivered, that I urge you to watch it.
+But the subject matter is important, and the speech is well delivered.
+I encourage you to watch it.
 There is also an interesting two-minute discussion between Bruce and Bill Gates at the end.
 And, if you would like to help the fight to eradicate polio, here is a link where you can make a donation.

 Bruce’s speech is below.
 My analysis, from a public speaking perspective, follows.